pschafhalter/pschafhalter.github.io/content/projects/modular-domain-experts/index.md

 - MoDE experts can be composed improve a language model's performance on multiple domains while demonstrating strong retention of the original model's capabilities.
-- ==MoDE's performance scales well with the number of training examples and added parameters, and enablesls flexible sharding configurations that improve training speeds by up to 38%.==
+- ==MoDE's performance scales with the number of training examples and added parameters, and enablesls flexible sharding configurations that improve training speeds by up to 38%.==

 ## Abstract